nstgt/bgpbully/playground/README.md

 # Playground
-Running bgpdbully with GoBGP in docker-compose environment.
+Running bgpbully with GoBGP in docker-compose environment.

 ## Play